Runnable/docs/troubleshooting/_posts/2017-01-15-i-dont-see-my-branches-being-added-on-runnable.md

---
+---
-title: I don’t see my branches being added on Runnable
+title: I dont see my branches being added on Runnable
 shortTitle: Where are my branches?
-step: 2
+step: 3
-description: I don’t see my branches being added on Runnable
+description: I dont see my branches being added on Runnable
 ---

 After you setup a repository on Runnable, new pushes to any of it’s branches will be automatically deployed on Runnable.
 This means that branches will be added to Runnable when: